-For additional information about the broad range of specialist areas you can experience, please use the short enquiry form at the bottom of this page.
+For additional information about the broad range of specialist areas you can experience, please use the short enquiry form.

 Whether you want to undertake day shifts, night shifts, or both, you have complete flexibility - the majority of our partner hospitals are open around the clock.

 Elective placements for medical students last between four and eight weeks, but we do offer a minimum of one week if you’re short on time.
 Arrivals are every Sunday, so you can travel whenever is most convenient for you.

 The framework of our service is based around certainty and stability.
 Plan your medical elective through us and we will ensure your experience on the ground matches your expectations.

 Take advantage of our well-established infrastructure, including the in-person relationships we have with our global hospital partners.
 These partnerships allow us to guarantee your hospital placement, your supervision, and your choice of departments.
 Of course, we provide detailed information around all of the above.

 Even if you want to amend your choices once you’ve made them, we still offer an exceptional level of flexibility.